sciunto-org/python-bibtexparser/docs/source/install.rst

 How to run the test suite?
 ==========================

-This page briefly describes how to run the test suite.
+This paragraph briefly describes how to run the test suite.
 This is useful for contributors, for packagers but also for users who wants to check their environment.